kristen-lee-120/wokingwithdata/README.md

 <!-- Describe, in detail, the data cleaning steps you took and how they affected your analyses.
 The steps should be explained in reference to the data generating process.
 Show the head of your cleaned DataFrame (see Part 2: Report for instructions). -->

 <!-- We did not fill or impute missing data, since intructions said ... -->
 In order to clean our merged dataframe, we first looked to clean columns where certain values failed to make sense or the values came in an unusable form.
 For the `ratings` column, some recipes had a rating of 0; however, we do not have any external sources to confirm what this zero truly means: could this 0 be a real rating of 0 out of 5 or is it 0 because it hasn't been rated?
 Using the ratings we did have, though, we created and mapped a series of average ratings onto their respective recipes.
 Columns like `tags`, `nutrition`, and `ingredients` were columns where their values were strings that appeared as lists, which we stripped the values of their list brackets and split accordingly to create actual lists.
 Specifically for nutrition, we further created a column for each nutritional statistic and then removed the original nutrition column.
 Another column we removed was a column called `Unnamed: 0`: it was unclear as to what values were contained in this column.
 On top of cleaning these columns, we also created an `n_missing` variable that is a series containing the counts of missing values in each column.
+This DataFrame has 25 columns and 234429 rows.

 Additionally, as we progressed through our analysis, we further cleaned our DataFrame by dropping rows with `minutes` outliers and only keeping the first instance of every recipe in the DataFrame.
 This reasoning is expanded in the later sections as we explored and uncovered patterns in our data.
+This DataFrame has 25 columns and 75056 rows.